Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

-\end{widetext} which vary over orders of magnitude within the stable region, diverging at the stability boundary and vanishing around $|D\rangle$ [Fig.~\ref{fig:inverted}(b)].
-The vanishing cavity and atomic fluctuations around $|D\rangle$ corroborate its darkness and atomic coherence.
-In a large region in its vicinity, the inverted states have highly suppressed fluctuations and are thus said to be \emph{nearly dark}.
-Measurements of the cavity fluctuations and the excitation spectra can uniquely determine the inverted state for unequal couplings $\lambda_1\neq\lambda_2$, but only up to a closed contour in the $N_1$\nobreakdash-$\theta$ parameter space for equal couplings $\lambda_1=\lambda_2$, as consistent with the $\mathrm{U}(1)$ symmetry [see SI~\cite{supmat}].
+and vary over orders of magnitude within the stable region, diverging at the stability boundary and strongly suppressed around $|D\rangle$ [Fig.~\ref{fig:inverted}(b)].
+The vanishing cavity and atomic fluctuations at $|D\rangle$ corroborate its darkness and atomic coherence, whereas the states in its vicinity are mixed states with intrinsic many-body correlations and finite fluctuations.
+Measurements of the cavity fluctuations and the excitation spectra can uniquely determine the inverted state for unequal couplings ${\lambda_1\neq\lambda_2}$, but only up to a closed contour in the $N_1$\nobreakdash-$\theta$ parameter space for equal couplings ${\lambda_1=\lambda_2}$, as consistent with the $\mathrm{U}(1)$ symmetry~\cite{supmat}.